djhmateer/djhmateer.github.io/_posts/2023-04-27-monday dot com.md

 However we would love to keep the flexibility of a spreadsheet system

-And not have the cost of a custom built SaaS product which is in the realm of £40k per year for 600 employees.
+And not have the cost of a specific scheduling SaaS product which is in the realm of £40k per year for 600 employees.

 ## What is Monday.com?
 Is it a spreadsheet with automation and workflow?

-There is good undo (Trash)
+- There is good undo (Trash)
-Keyboard shortcuts looks good
+- Keyboard shortcuts looks good
-Multi select looks good
+- Multi select looks good

 ## Terminology